idomeisner/dynamodb-rest-api-and-nginx-server/mission-1-dynamodb-rest-api/solution.md

    We want to give the Lambda function only the relevant permissions.
    - Permissions → Change default execution role → Create a new role from AWS
    - Role name: `lambda-dynamodb-rest-api`
-   - In the Policy templates box type `Simple microservice permissions` and the suggested option.
+   - In the Policy templates box type `Simple microservice permissions` and press on the suggested option.

 4. Press `Create function`.